 - a.
 Place electric, telephone, and cable services underground whenever possible. - b.
 Modern equipment shall not eliminate or cover significant architectural features. - c.
-HVAC equipment, utility meters, utility boxes, wires, piping, and conduits should be installed in the least visible and unobtrusive locations.
+Heating, ventilation and air conditioning (HVAC) equipment, utility meters, utility boxes, wires, piping, and conduits should be installed in the least visible and unobtrusive locations.
 If possible, any utility housing should be painted to match the exterior surface to which it is applied. - d.
 Where underground placement is not possible, utilize the rear or a non-visible side of the property when possible.